 If your SME struggles with cash flow, you’re not alone.
 Cash flow is a major concern.
 But it doesn’t have to be the enemy.
 This is why we’re committed to providing the knowledge and solutions you need to take control.

-- SMEs live and die by their operational cash flow.
+- SMEs live and die by their operating cash flow.

 - Small businesses of all sizes consider cash flow one of their top 5 challenges.